JohnNay/datafsm/README.md

 implemented with the **GA** package ([Scrucca 2013](http://www.jstatsoft.org/v53/i04/)).
 Our method, implemented in C++ and R, scales well to large data sets.
-We have applied the package to empirical data, and demonstrated the method’s ability to recover known data-generating processes by simulating data with agent-based models and correctly deriving the underlying decision models for multiple agent models and degrees of stochasticity.
+We have applied the package to empirical data, and demonstrated the method's ability to recover known data-generating processes by simulating data with agent-based models and correctly deriving the underlying decision models for multiple agent models and degrees of stochasticity.

-A user of our package can estimate models by providing their data in a common “panel data” format.
+A user of our package can estimate models by providing their data in a common "panel data" format.
 The package is designed to estimate time series classification models that use a small number of binary predictor variables and move back and forth between the values of the outcome variable over time.
 Larger sets of predictor variables can be reduced to